MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-overview.md

 ### Step 3: Join a multitenant organization

-Join a multitenant organization using [Microsoft 365 admin center](/microsoft-365/enterprise/join-leave-multi-tenant-org) or [Microsoft Graph API](multi-tenant-organization-configure-graph.md):
+Join a multitenant organization using [Microsoft 365 admin center](/microsoft-365/enterprise/join-leave-multi-tenant-org) or [Microsoft Graph PowerShell](multi-tenant-organization-configure-graph.md?tabs=ms-powershell), or [Microsoft Graph API](multi-tenant-organization-configure-graph.md?tabs=ms-graph):

 - Joiner tenants submit a join request to join the multitenant organization of owner tenant.
 - To allow for asynchronous processing, wait **up to 4 hours**.